I get asked quite often “What are your favorite fixed blade knives?”

 Like the BK16, the SOG Seal Pup comes with the nylon sheath that provides a pocket to store EDC camping/survival items.

-This is the perfect knife, to keep in a Get Home Bag, because if someone steals your bag, then you’ve only lost a $25 knife.
+This is the perfect knife, to keep in a Get Home Bag, because if someone steals your bag, then you’ve only lost an inexpensive knife.
 You can find out more details, about the Bushman in the post: Cold Steel Bushman, Budget Survival Knife.

 Also make sure to carry a smaller, general-purpose blade, to back up your survival knife and to handle smaller more delicate tasks (cutting food).
 The Swedish Mora Knives fit this role perfectly.
-For $8-15 you can get really strong, razor-sharp knife, that holds an edge.
+For a budget friendly price you can get really strong, razor-sharp knife, that holds an edge.